Can Scottie Scheffler and the U.S. defeat Rory McIlroy and Europe?

 JJ Spaun

 If you had JJ Spaun as a lock to make the Ryder Cup back in February, you know your way around North Carolina sports betting apps!
-Spaun with his runner-up at The Players and U.S. Open victory at Oakmont is headed to Bethpage, where he'll be one of just a few Ryder Cup rookies, per our projections.
+Spaun with his runner-up at The Players (and last week's first playoff event) and U.S. Open victory at Oakmont is headed to Bethpage, where he'll be one of just a few Ryder Cup rookies, per our projections.
 Let's see how the 34-year-old Californian performs.
 While it's difficult to project rookie Ryder Cup nerves, Spaun has earned his way onto the team by playing his best golf at the most pressure moments.

 Justin Thomas